Remillard Brothers: Remillard Brick Company

+Philippe-Hilaire "Philip" Remillard

 Philippe-Hilaire "Philip" Remillard was born December 18, 1834, at St-Valentin, Quebec.
 At the age of nineteen, he went to Boston where he learned brick making.
 He remained at Boston from 1852 to 1854 before heading west to San Francisco by the “Nicaragua Route” through the Isthmus of Panama where he arrived February 17, 1854.
 He first went to the mining areas in Nevada where he remained until 1860.
 He made some money in and around Auburn, California and then went to Oakland.
 He became interested in what was called the “Idaho excitement” and went there until 1862 when he returned to East Oakland.
 By 1864, he was involved in brick making in a very modest way and the business soon expanded to become the largest of its kind in the area.

 In 1878, he purchased a block at the corner of Adeline and 42nd Street, where the family home remained until about 1883 when his widowed mother erected a beautiful home at 999 43rd Street (not extant).
 Unmarried, he was referred to as "one of the most popular clubmen of Oakland" and a "bon vivant."
 He died March 12, 1901, after a fall.
 He was vice president of Remillard Brick Company at the time of his death.

+Edouard "Edward" Remillard

 Edouard "Edward" Remillard was born February 1, 1840, at St-Valentin, Quebec.
 In 1859 he left Quebec and went to California to join his two older brothers.
 He first went to the mines for a brief period and soon went to Oakland and San Francisco where the three brothers became partners in the Remillard Brothers Brick Company.

-He returned to Canada in about 1866 and there he married his cousin Virginie Remillard on January 14, 1867, at Napierville.
+He returned to Canada in about 1866 and there he married his second cousin Virginie Remillard on January 14, 1867, at Napierville.
 She was the daughter of Narcisse and Rosalie Monjon and was baptized December 15, 1847, at Napierville.
 He and Virginia first lived in East Oakland, where they erected a comfortable dwelling before moving to Clay Street, where they lived until 1887 when they moved to 1355 Webster Street.
 He died March 10, 1903, in Oakland at the age of 63 years while sitting in a chair talking to his brother, P.N.
 Remillard.